samboy/LUAstuff/README.md

 RadioGatún in places running Lua 5.1 which do not allow libraries to be loaded (Adobe Lightroom Classic, Roblox, etc.)

+`rg32bit32.lua`: This implementation of RadioGatún[32] uses the Lua 5.2+, Lunacy, and Roblox-Lua `bit32` library to get better performance than with the pure Lua 5.1 implementation.

 `fileStuff.lua`: This, along with luafilesystem (`lfs`) allows one to manipulate files.